ontoadaptive/hello-patient-redox-curl/README.md

 ### Future Work
 - Create a more end to end Persona driven use case
 - Port examples to general purpose languages such as Java, C# and Python for comparison and contrast
-- Short list and select which ones fit best in Devops workflows.
+- Short list and select which ones fit best in modern Devops workflows.